kumarvipu1/OSINT-Agent/README.md

 2. Open your browser and navigate to `http://localhost:8501`

 3. Begin by asking a question in the chat interface, such as:
-   - "Show me conflict events in the Middle East in 2020"
+   - "Show me conflict where the number of fatalities is greater than 1000"
    - "What are the top actor groups involved in conflicts in Africa?"
-   - "Map the events with the most fatalities in Europe"
+   - "Map the events with the most fatalities in the year 2015"
-   - "Compare conflict trends in Asia between 2018 and 2022"
+   - "Compare conflict trends in between 2018 and 2022"

 ## Architecture

 The Open Intelligence platform consists of the following components:

 - **Streamlit UI**: A clean, professional chat interface for user interaction
-- **Agent Module**: An AI-powered agent that processes user queries
+- **Agent Module**: An AI-powered agent that processes user queries uses pydanticAI as a framework and Logfire for observability.
 - **Graph Database**: ArangoDB instance storing global event data
 - **Data Visualization**: Dynamic visualization tools for maps and charts

 ## Example Queries

-- **Regional Analysis**: "Show me conflicts in Eastern Europe in 2022"
+- **Regional Analysis**: "Show me conflicts in North Africa in 2022"
 - **Actor Analysis**: "Which groups were most active in Syria?"
 - **Temporal Analysis**: "Compare conflict patterns before and after COVID-19"
 - **Geospatial Analysis**: "Show me a heatmap of events near border regions"

+## Future Work

+- Add more data sources and visualizations
+- Implement more complex analysis and reporting
+- Add more features to the agent module